Ectopic Pregnancy ICD-10-CM Codes | 2025

 When a pregnancy is confirmed to be implanted outside the uterine cavity.

-Yes, they are billable for insurance and treatment purposes.
+Yes, specific codes are billable for insurance and treatment purposes.

 Treatments include medication (methotrexate), laparoscopic surgery, or, in severe cases, emergency surgery.